 Eva-Dry E-333 Review

-This mini dehumidifier is designed for small, enclosed spaces such as closets.
+The Eva-Dry E-333 (starting at $13, Amazon) is designed for small, enclosed spaces such as closets, according to Eva-Dry E-333 reviews.
 It has no cord or fan, no bucket or hose.
 Instead, it uses silica crystals to absorb moisture.
 At 6 x 1.2 x 4.8 inches and a little more than 1 pound, it's easy to move to any small space where it might be needed, according to consumers posting Eva-Dry E-333 reviews.
 An attached hanger lets you put up in a closet.
-We've seen Eva-Dry E-333 reviews from consumers who've used this dehumidifier in camera bags, instrument cases, jewelry cases, gun cabinets, lockers, and safes.
+We've seen reviews from consumers who've used this dehumidifier in camera bags, instrument cases, jewelry cases, gun cabinets, lockers, and safes.

 In an Eva-Dry E-333 review at B&H, one consumer refers to the Eva-Dry E-333 as "everlasting," and another user reports on Amazon that it has lasted for four years with no letup in efficiency.
 The manufacturer indicates that the Eva-Dry E-333 should work for up to 10 years and offers a five-year warranty.